ultrawebb/UnknownTerritoryExhibition2014/GallerySetupProcedure.md

 #Tara Webb
 1. Turn on computer (make sure logged in as DMDAdmin)
 2. Turn on projector with remote
-3. Open TSPS - this will engage Kinect - there's a calibration image on the desktop.
-It's stored as a TIFF file.
+3. Open TSPS - this will engage Kinect.
+Under Source tab, check box for "flip horizontal" AND "flip vertical" if necessary.
+Contingency: if TSPS is frozen, close and re-open the program.
-To calibrate - there's some tricks to this, but it's not a huge thing if it's totally primed.
-I will fill this info in later.
-Open Bowler_Trails app - should automatically run to the projector.
+Open Bowler_Trails app - should automatically run to the projector (set up in Processing preferences to go to Display 2).
 Contingency: if app doesn't work, open Bowler_Trails in Processing and run using "Present" in the Sketch dropdown menu.
 Note: make sure mirroring is in.
 If not, it's in the System Preferences > Displays > Arrangement > check Mirror Displays
-4. Turn on switches for el-wire (2 of them)
+4. Turn on switches for el-wire (2 of them), turn on switch to hat light on wall.
 5. Turn on projector with remote